Jesuit Facts

 Establishing a Relationship

-Students are assigned the same counsellor each school year to allow an honest relationship to be built.
+Students are assigned the same counsellor throughout their four years of high school to allow an honest relationship to be built.
 Twice a year, each student will meet his counsellor to touch base in regard to how his life is going overall.
-St Paul's counsellors abide by the confidentiality code of the Manitoba School Counsellors' Association.
+St. Paul's counsellors abide by the confidentiality code of the Manitoba School Counsellors' Association.
 A counsellor's main responsibility is to the student, though parent communication is highly valued.

 What can be discussed with a counsellor?